Here’s What Can Bail Bonds Garnish Wages?

 If you can’t afford to pay your bail while awaiting trial, you may decide to pay a bail bondsman to “loan” you the money for a 10 percent fee.
 The bond contract will probably require you to put up collateral, which is physical property that can be taken by the bond agent if you don’t pay the fee.
 It’s important to be aware that, if the value of the collateral doesn’t cover the full amount you owe, the bond company can require you to pay more money, and they have several legal methods for going after it.

 Bail bond contracts are structured in a way that makes collection relatively straightforward for the bond agent, should you fail to appear in court or pay the bond company’s fee.
 The most common method used in a bond contract is to secure collateral—property that can be seized by the bond company, if you default.
-Following are some other forms of collection used by bond agents.
+The following are some other forms of collection used by bond agents.

 Can Bail Bonds Garnish Wages Through Civil Judgments